-Message Problem Things to try Missing, bad, or cor- rupted status messages at the sending machine The Socket plugin or the port is not configured correctly.
+Message Problem Things to try Missing, bad, or corrupted status messages at the sending machine The Socket plugin or the port is not configured correctly.
 Check that the RIP Socket plugin is configured to return the PostScript language standard output on the correct port (Address).
 Check that no other machine is already using the same port and sending something that is not the standard output from a PostScript language job.
+Poor transfer rates An inappropriate protocol may be in use.
+Deselect the Xinet protocol in the Socket Configuration dialog box and the sending application.
+Xinet PapConnect does significant error checking, which slows transfers and may be unnecessary for most jobs.

-A.2 Warnings in the
+A.2 Warnings in the Navigator Harlequin RIP window

-The following warnings all appear as messages in the.
+The following warnings all appear as messages in the Navigator Harlequin RIP window.
 Again, the warnings are grouped here according to the type of problem.